maisiesadler53/Distributed_gol/README.md

 [TODO]

-## Viva

-You will be required to demostrate your implementations in the viva.This will include running tests as well as showing PGM image output and keyboard control.

-As part of the viva, we will also discuss your report.
-You should be prepared to discuss and expand on any points mentioned in your report.

 ## Report

 You need to submit a CONCISE (strictly max 6 pages) report which should cover the following topics: